By Dana Kim, Crypto Markets Analyst

 What Is OpenTrafficMap?

 OpenTrafficMap is a decentralized platform that collects crowd-sourced traffic data in real-time, allowing cities to optimize their urban planning and traffic management strategies.
 This technology is particularly important as urban areas face increasing vehicular congestion.
 Think of it like Waze, but designed for cities rather than individual drivers; it gathers information from various users and assembles it into actionable insights for municipalities.
+As explored in Why Xs of Y Could Revolutionize Roguelikes and Gaming NFTs, crowd-sourced data could redefine norm strategies not just in gaming, but in urban planning as well.

 Municipalities are beginning to recognize the potential of decentralized data amid rising congestion woes.
 The question remains: can they trust this model?